apedrouzoulloa/he-camera-attribution/README.md

 ## Overview

-This repository contains the code which was used to provide the implementation runtimes reported in:
+This repository contains an implementation of the protocolos introduced in:

 Alberto Pedrouzo-Ulloa, Fernando Pérez-González, David Vázquez-Padín.
+"Secure Collaborative Camera Attribution."
+EICC 2022: 97-98.

+The code was used to generate the runtimes reported in:

+Alberto Pedrouzo-Ulloa, Fernando Pérez-González, David Vázquez-Padín.
 "Multi-Key Homomorphic Encryption for Collaborative Camera Attribution," 5th HomomorphicEncryption.org Standards Meeting, Geneva, Switzerland, 2022.

+The repository includes:
+	1. Implementations of the protocols for aggregation and matching functionalities.
+	2. A PDF of the poster presented at HES'22.

 ## Contact